What Is a Healthcare Ombudsman? Virginia Guide for Facilities

 Staff within a healthcare facility should know that an ombudsman doesn’t visit them with negative intentions.
 The purpose of their work in a facility is to:

-• ensure older adults maintain independence, autonomy, and dignity
+• Ensure older adults maintain independence, autonomy, and dignity.

-• support positive culture change
+• Support positive culture change.

-• create incentives for providers who follow through with proposed changes
+• Create incentives for providers who follow through with proposed changes.

-• help stabilize a facility’s workforce to ensure residents get adequate care
+• Help stabilize a facility’s workforce to ensure residents get adequate care.

 Tips for Facilities Working With a State Ombudsman

-To prepare for a potential visit, facility leaders can educate staff about the benefits of collaborating with an ombudsman.
+To prepare for a potential visit, facility leaders can educate staff about the benefits of collaborating with a nursing ombudsman.
 Virginia representatives are committed to making long-term care facilities a better place for residents and staff.
 Direct care providers should feel comfortable discussing matters that may contribute to resident issues, such as their workflows or staffing levels.

 Facility leaders can educate staff about ombudsman services and issues they may address, such as: